dmwm/DAS/doc/sphinx/new_service.rst

             {'notation':'site_name', 'map': 'site.name', 'api': ''}
     ]

-The syntax contains key:value pairs, where value can be in a form of string, list or dictionary.
-Pound sign (#) defines a comment, the three dashes (---) defines the record separator.
+The syntax consists of key:value pairs, where value can be in a form of string, list or dictionary.
+Hash sign (#) defines a comment, the three dashes (---) defines the record separator.
 Each record starts with definition of system and data format provided by data-service.